mong8se/dotfiles/Readme.md

 ----------

 ```
+rake hostname          # first 12 characters of a sha2 digest of the non-fully-qualified hostname

 rake update            # install new and remove old symlinks *default*
 rake install           # install .dotfiles into home directory
 rake cleanup           # clean up .dotfile symlinks that are no longer there